 The canal forms the provincial boundary here, and you enter the Province of Gelderland.

-You can see the high ground on both sides of the the Gelderse Vallei (Rhenen and Wageningen).
+This was a beautiful tree-lined rural road (see image), but it has been effectively vandalised, as part of the ecological park plan.
+Only the last section retains the old trees.
+From here you can see the high ground on both sides of the the Gelderse Vallei (Rhenen and Wageningen).
 The valley is about 8 km wide here, but although the Rhine flowed through it, it is not an Urstromtal.
 The valley floor was not cut: the high ground on both sides was raised by glacial action.

 at the end, just before the bridge, turn left along the tree-lined canal.
 You now enter Wageningen.